neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

   --seed 42
 ```

-Without doing any hyperparameter search, the script runs for 8 epochs and converges to ~68% F1 score.
+The script runs for 8 epochs and converges to ~68% F1 score without doing any hyperparameter search.

 Note that in this case, we used the SQuAD transfer learning recipe (identified by
 `zoo:nlp/question_answering/obert-base/pytorch/huggingface/squad/pruned90_quant-none`).
 Since the Squadshifts dataset is similiar to the SQuAD dataset,